Troubleshooting¶

 ,FTLoggerConfig.addGlobalContext

-, suitable for scenarios within an application lifecycle that do not change, like app distributors or different Flavor attributes.
-If real-time responses are needed based on dynamic scenarios, manually call the RUM and Log interfaces. - In debug mode, check the
+suitable for scenarios where data does not change within an application cycle, such as app channel or app flavor attributes.
+If dynamic scenarios require real-time response, manually invoke RUM and Log interfaces. - In debug mode, check

 [FT-SDK]SyncTaskManager